jon-harper/OmniBox/docs/assembly/rear.md

 summary: Adding the rear panel and wiring the MCU.
 authors: Jon Harper
 date: 2022-11-03
+steps:
+  rear:
+    - txt: |
+        1) Put the fan inside of the cage and the gasket on top, as shown.
+      img: todo
+      img_txt: Put the fan cage together.
+    - txt: |
+        2) Push the fan's wiring through the cutout at the bottom.
+Fasten the fan cage assembly in place with four (4) M3 x 30mm screws.
+      img: todo
+      img_txt: Secure the fan cage assembly.
+    - txt: |
+        3) Fit the rear panel against the back of the case.
+      img: todo
+      img_txt: Positon the rear panel.
+    - txt: |
+        4) Fasten in place using eight (8) M3 screws.
+      img: todo
+      img_txt: Secure the panel.
 ---

+{% import 'assembly.md' as assy %}

 We are close to completion, so the rear panel and MCU wiring are next.